tnip/su-taing/README.md

 #ta-materials

 These are things I wrote while TAing.
 Just some things I made either for student consumption (like practice questions) or for my personal use (like scripts to help me grade and the like).

+## UIUC

+###cs492

+I was a TA for CS 492 and CS 493/494 (Senior Projects) and among other things, worked to automate a lot of manual tasks which would've been incredibly painful.

+## Syracuse University

 ###cis252